epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

    -  mask phenotype counts lower than 5 (e.g. if the results show 3 people have lung cancer, this should be masked)

 7. On SRCP, the Data Manager moves the files to the user’s “download” triage folder and notifies the user
-8. The user connects to their “download” triage folder using SFTP and `downloads the files <https://github.com/epi-analysis/SRCP/wiki/04-Taking-files-on-and-off-SRCP#example-of-downloading-files-using-winscp>`__
+8. The user connects to their “download” triage folder using SFTP and :ref:`downloads the files<SFTP-download>`

 Example of enabling a user to download files from SRCP using WinSCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. After receiving a request from a user to make some of their files available for download, you will need to download the files yourself to check them.
 The initial step is to copy the files from the location specified by the user (e.g. the analysis subfolder in their project folder) to your own “download” folder.

-2. To do this, log into SRCP and `start a remote desktop session <https://github.com/epi-analysis/SRCP/wiki/01-Getting-Started#interactive-apps---remote-desktop-session>`__.
-Currently we are using Account = tq7cr8nq6x7 and Partition = tq7cr8nq6x7-cpu
+2. To do this, log into SRCP and :ref:`start a remote desktop session<remote-desktop>, using Account = ckpnxp8qnm2 and Partition = ckpnxp8qnm2-cpu

 3. Navigate to the location specified by the user (e.g. the analysis subfolder in their project folder) either on the command line or in File Manager

 4. Copy the files from the location specified by the user to your own download triage folder ``/srv/data-manager/triage/<yourusername>/download`` either on the command line or in File Manager.

-5. Start WinSCP and log in using the details (saved previously)[https://github.com/epi-analysis/SRCP/wiki/04-Taking-files-on-and-off-SRCP#example-of-setting-up-winscp].
+5. Start WinSCP and log in using the details :ref:`saved previously<SFTP-client>`.
 Navigate to your download folder and copy the files to a location accessible from your local machine.

 .. raw:: html